Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 ## Types of Logs

-- Logs contain entties that represent sepecific events occurring on a network or device
+- Logs contain entties that represent sepecific events occurring on a network or device. **log aggregation** is when the logs are gathered together from multiple sources

 1.  **Operating system logs** are created on devices such as `Linux and Windows` systems.